-The Associate Degree in General Business (ADGB) program is designed to provide students with a well-rounded education by combining a core set of general education courses with specialized courses in general business.
+The General Business is a two-year associate level program, designed to provide students with a well-rounded education by combining a core set of general education courses with specialized courses in general business.
 The program lays the foundation for a broad base of knowledge with general education courses in a variety of subject areas.
 It prepares graduates to begin or advance their careers in the business world.
 It can also be a major step towards completing a bachelor’s degree.
 The program provides students with a comprehensive understanding of management principles, business-oriented technology and interpersonal skills.
 The curriculum of the program covers the fundamentals of business, management, business ethics, marketing, critical thinking, and project planning and implementation.
 The ADGB offers students an opportunity to choose an individualized set of general electives.

 The Associate Degree in General Business program is designed to provide students with a well-rounded education by combining a core set of general education courses with specialized courses in general business.
 The program lays the foundation for a broad base of knowledge with general education courses in a variety of subject areas.
 In addition, courses within the program discipline, such as Principles of Management, Business Ethics, and Principles of Marketing focus on preparing students for careers within the business field.

 All students pursuing the General Business (ADGB) associate degree must complete the following requirements:

 An important advantage is that with the successful completion of the General Business program (ADGB), the student also acquires the professional certificate “General Banking” of the American Bankers Association (ABA).